-We begin our analysis by addressing the level of ordinary skill in the art as of June 8, 2001-the priority date of the '135 patent.
+We begin our analysis by addressing the level of ordinary skill in the art as of June 8, 2001.
+The '987 patent is a continuation of the application that issued as the '135 patent, and that the '135 patent claims the benefit of provisional application 60/296,961, filed June 8, 2001.
 Petitioner and Dr. Baughman explain that a skilled artisan would possess the skill sets of both a physician treating RA patients and a pharmacokineticist with experience in monoclonal antibodies.
 Pet.
-27; Ex.
+26; Ex.
 1006 ¶ 15.

-Dr. Baughman describes the ordinarily skilled physician as an M.D. with at least three years of experience treating RA patients, including with one or more anti-TNF α biologic agents.
+Dr. Baughman describes the ordinarily skilled artisan physician as an M.D. with at least three years of experience treating RA patients, including with one or more anti-TNF $\alpha$ biologic agents.
 Ex.
 1006 ¶ 15; see Pet.
-27; Ex.
+26; Ex.
 1007 ¶ 12 (Dr. O'Dell agreeing with Dr. Baughman's definition of the skilled physician).
-Dr. Baughman describes the ordinarily skilled pharmacokinetics or a related field, and at least three years of experience with the pharmacokinetics and pharmacodynamics of biologic agents, either in industry or academia.
+Dr. Baughman describes the ordinarily skilled artisan pharmacokineticist as having a Ph.D. in pharmacokinetics or a related field, and at least three years of experience with the pharmacokinetics and pharmacodynamics of biologic agents, either in industry or academia.
 Ex.
 1006 ¶ 15; see Pet.
+26-27.

-27. Patent Owner's experts Dr. Gibofsky and Dr. Vinks apply Petitioner's and Dr. Baughman's description of the ordinary artisan.
+Patent Owner's experts Dr. Gibofsky and Dr. Vinks apply Petitioner's and Dr. Baughman's description of the ordinary artisan.
 Ex.
 2065 ¶¶ 53-54; Ex.
 2069 ¶¶ 101-103.
-We adopt that description of the level of ordinary skill in the art, because it is the description that both parties have applied in this proceeding and it is reflected by the prior art of record.
+We adopt that description of the level of ordinary skill in the art, because it is the description that both parties have applied in this proceeding without challenge, and it is consistent with the level of ordinary skill in the art as reflected by the prior art of record.